RedPitaya/Documentation/quickStart/E3_board/e3_addon_board.rst

 Hardware and software specifications
 ==================================================

-For full information on the E3 software and hardware specifications including state machine diagram, modes of operation and schematics, please refer to the :ref:`E3 board software section <E3_SW>` and :ref:`E3 board hardware section <E3_HW>`.
+For full information on the E3 software including state machine diagram, modes of operation, and source code, please refer to the :ref:`E3 board software section <E3_SW>`.

+For full information on the E3 hardware specifications and schematics, please refer to the :ref:`E3 board hardware section <E3_HW>`.